ArmandPhilippot/apeu/.changeset/olive-icons-do.md

 "apeu": patch
 ---

-Fixes the favicon rendering in Firefox quick links and, hopefully, in Google search results by increasing the size of the logo rounded corners.
+Fixes the favicon rendering in Firefox quick links and, hopefully, in Google search results by increasing the size of the rounded corners of the logo.